About me

 I’m interested in bridging the gap between research and applied cryptography.
 I’m currently a cryptography engineer at Apple, working on libraries such as corecrypto and CryptoKit, and bringing my cryptographic expertise to Apple features and products.

-Previously I was at Google, working on making Fully Homomorphic Encryption (FHE) practical through a general-purpose FHE Transpiler, as well as through cryptographic and hardware improvements.
+Previously I was at Google, working on making Fully Homomorphic Encryption (FHE) practical.
+I implemented Jaxite, a TFHE library written in JAX to target TPU and GPUs, and worked on a general-purpose FHE Transpiler.
 I was also on Google’s security team, doing cryptography protocol design, security reviews, and red teaming.

 I enjoy working on zero knowledge proofs - I coauthored the fastest Bulletproofs implementation ever, and have done research on input validation for Secure Aggregation using zero knowledge proofs (ACORN).